MohamedKiouaz/fps_highlights/ReadMe.md

 Are you looking to create a highlights reel of your *best moments* in Apex Legends?
 Look no further!
 With this script, you can easily filter through your gameplay footage and extract only the most action-packed and exciting moments.
 Simply gather and label a dataset of interesting and not interesting frames, train a machine learning model, and let the script do the rest.
 The resulting video clip will feature all the *high-stakes battles* and *triumphant victories* you want to remember, without any of the dull downtime in between.
 Whether you're a seasoned pro or a newcomer to the game, this script is a must-have tool for any Apex Legends fan looking to relive their greatest moments.

+Note that this script can also be used for other games : if it is possible to decide if a frame is interesting or not, only based on the content of the frame (and not the one before or the one after or the sound), then it is possible to use this script to filter through your game records.

 ## Features

 - Automatically filters through gameplay footage and extracts only the most exciting moments